ibm-cloud-docs/log-analysis/view_logs.md

 You can do simple searches (single term string search), compound search (multiple search terms and operators), field searches if the log line can be parsed, and others.
 For more information, see [How to Search Logs in LogDNA docs ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.logdna.com/docs/search){:new_window}.

-**Note:** AND and OR operators are case sensitive and must be capitalized.
+**Note:** AND and OR operators are case-sensitive and must be capitalized.